netsec-ethz/scion-tutorials/index.md

 It also provides a list of interesting projects that are using the SCION infrastructure for communication.

 **Note**: SCIONLab is a *testbed* network for SCION with *limited performance* and *intended for developers* only.
-If you want to connect to normal public SCION network, please refer to the [official website](https://scion.org) or [follow the instruction here](https://docs.scion.org).
+If you want to connect to the normal public SCION network, please refer to the [official website](https://scion.org) or [follow the instruction here](https://docs.scion.org).

 ## Table of contents